LearnersGuild/guide/Game_Manual/Stats.md

 The interesting thing about Elo is that the ratings take into account the relative skill _before_ the game, so you can play more advanced players, perform worse, and _still go up_ in your Elo rating.
 It all depends on how much better or worse you performed relative to what is expected of you.

+Checkout the [wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system) article for the exact formula and background on Elo rating.

 ## Average Project Completeness

 The average % completion of all projects you've worked on.